RS001 – Chemical Hygiene Plan

 • Chemical Hygiene Officer Responsibilities:

-The Chemical Hygiene Officer is responsible for implementing the CHP.
-The Director of the Office of Research Safety Affairs is the UTHSC Chemical Hygiene Officer.
+The Chemical Hygiene Officer has the primary responsibility for ensuring the implementation of all components of the CHP.
+The Director of the Office of Research Safety Affairs is the the Chemical Hygiene Officer for the institution.
 Individual departments or laboratories are encouraged to designate a Chemical Hygiene Officer for their department or lab.
 The Chemical Hygiene Officer must:

 • Conduct periodic lab inspections and immediately take steps to abate hazards that may pose a risk to life or safety upon discovery of such hazards.

-• Ensure that SOPs and hazard assessments have been performed.
+• Ensure that SOPs and hazard assessments are being prepared.

 UNIVERSAL LABORATORY SAFETY PRACTICES